Numerical solutions of a boundary value problem on the sphere using radial basis functions: Numerical experiments

 Then we define

 and compute the function $f$ via the formula

 A plot of the exact solution $u$ is given in Figure~\ref{fig:exact}.

 Even though the algorithm allows the collocation points to be scattered freely on the sphere, choosing sets of collocation points distributed roughly uniformly over the whole sphere significantly improves the quality of the approximate solutions and condition numbers.
-To this end, the sets of points used to construct the approximate solutions are generated using the equal area partitioning algorithm \cite{RakSafZho94}.
+To this end, the sets of points used to construct the approximate solutions are generated using the equal area partitioning algorithm \cite{RakSafZho94} adapted to a spherical cap.

 The RBF used is

 and

 It can be shown that $\phi$ is a kernel which satisfies condition \eqref{cond:whphi} with $s=9/2$ (\cite{narcowich-ward}).